CWG BEAN TO BAR COMPASS

 The difference between bulk vs fine chocolate can be quite clear when you’re comparing very cheap generic chocolate chips from the grocery store versus a $15 craft chocolate bar.
-However, the wide range of chocolate in between fine and bulk can be more of a challenge to discern, and subjectivity comes into play as well.
+However, comparing the grades of chocolate in between those two extremes becomes more challenging.

 Something to keep in mind is not exactly what a maker does to their cacao and chocolate, but why they do it.
 Why do they roast it longer?
 To improve the flavour, personal preference, or to burn away the off-flavours of mediocre cacao?
 Why do they conche it for so long?
 Is it to achieve an incredible array of flavours, or is it to mute the poor flavours within the mediocre cacao they use.
 It’s going to be difficult as a consumer to discern all this just from a bite, but there is a lot a the taste of your chocolate can tell you.

 Let’s go over two extreme examples of the process of creating bulk vs fine chocolate.

 Using bulk cacao which is very bitter, astringent, and without any other aromas or complexity other than a basic cocoa flavour.

 This cacao may not be harvested at an optimal ripeness, and the fermentation may have been too short, too long, or the temperature of the fermentation heap too low.
 Perhaps it was dried too quickly, which didn’t allow the acetic acid from fermentation to evaporate.
 Perhaps it was artificially dried, but the smoke from the wood oven was too intense or escaped into the surrounding air and was absorbed by the cacao beans.
 This would make them quite smokey.

 Now the maker will roast these cacao seeds longer and darker, much like how medicore coffee beans are roasted darker to the point where they taste burnt.
 This is done in order to burn off as much of the acidic and off-flavours as possible.

 Once this cacao is roasted, its ground up and refined.
-Because this cacao is still very bitter, plenty of sugar is added to compensate for this.
+Because this cacao taste burnt and has many off flavours, plenty of sugar is added to compensate for this.